uphold/uphold-sdk-android/README.md

 To use the SDK you must first register an Application and obtain a unique `client_id` and `client_secret` combination.
 We recommend your first app be [registered in the Sandbox environment](https://sandbox.uphold.com/dashboard/profile/applications/developer/new), so you can safely play around during development.

-From the application page in your account you can get the Client ID, Client Secret and configure the redirect URI and the desired Scopes.
+From the application page in your account, you can get the Client ID, Client Secret and configure the redirect URI and the desired Scopes.

 ### Authenticate User